Do you have PCOS? PCOS is 100% reversible through natural means (no medication required!) and you can live a symptom-free life!

 8 PCOS Supplements

 Also known as Chasteberry, this Mediterranean shrub's fruits have been used for thousands of years as a natural treatment for female fertility and hormonal health.
-It's particularly powerful for women with PCOS who have low progesterone levels, as Vitex raises LH (luteinizing hormone) levels, which increases progesterone levels and suppresses prolactin levels, resulting in increased ovulatory cycles.
-Choose a reputable brand–I recommend EU Natural and give it at least 3 months to start positively impacting your cycles. *Note: if you already have high LH levels, you may want to avoid Vitex. (source)
+It's particularly powerful for women with PCOS who have low progesterone levels, as Vitex raises LH (luteinizing hormone) levels, which increases progesterone levels and suppresses prolactin levels, resulting in increased ovulatory cycles. *Note: if you already have high LH levels, you may want to avoid Vitex. (source)

 Another great PCOS supplement for women who struggle with estrogen dominance (high levels of estradiol, estrone and estriol) is EstroDim, which is compounded cruciferous vegetables (like broccoli and Brussels sprouts) that helps your liver detoxify excess estrogen.
-I recommend Smoky Mountain Naturals DIM.
+I recommend this DIM.

 Many women with PCOS also suffer from Insulin resistance, which is when your blood sugar (fasting glucose and insulin) levels are too high, putting you at a very high risk for developing Type 2 diabetes and causing irregular cycles and infertility.
 While many doctors will prescribe Metformin to treat this kind of PCOS, there are all kinds of scary and dangerous side effects that come with the prescription medication, so I prefer to go the natural route first.
 That's why I recommend Inositol, a vitamin-like substance found in fruits, beans, grains and nuts that helps detoxify your liver.
 I personally tried a few different brands but ended up having the most success with Ovasitol, a medical-grade supplement that combines myo-inositol and D-chiro-inositol in the body’s natural ratio of 40 to 1, improving insulin sensitivity, ovulation, and egg quality and restoring hormone balance, namely by decreasing male hormones in the bloodstream.
 It's super helpful for promoting ovulation, so if you're trying to get pregnant, talk to your doctor about adding inositol to your supplement regime.